unoplat/.github/profile/README.md

 ## Vision

 The vision of the unoplat is to bootstrap entire backend cloud native infrastructure.
-This in fact is going to be an open source alternative to Databricks lake house platform and is going to be a better one as the platform will be centred around Data Mesh empowering organizations in their data vision.
+The backend infra also is going to be based out of fundamentals of data mesh where we look beyond data lake and warehouses.

 ## Metrics of Success